-Recitation in person attendance and participation through MC quizzes will be formally taken by the TAs.
-Unless there are cancellations, there should be a grand total of 12-13 recitations this semester.
-You can miss 3 recitations for whatever personal/religious/health reasons (including COVID) you might have.
-So that leaves 9-10 recitations upon which the 10% of the letter grade of attendance and participation is based upon.
+Quizzes are open book but no electronic devices except for a calculator.
+You cannot use your phone as a calculator.
+All quizzes are in multiple choice format (5 MC) and are designed to evaluate mastery of course material.
+You will have 15 minutes to complete your quiz during recitations.
+Unless there are unforseen cancellations, there should be a grand total of 12 recitations this semester and 12 quizzes.
+You can miss up to 3 recitations for whatever personal/religious/health reasons (including COVID and mental health issues) you might have.
+So that leaves 9 recitations upon which the 13% of the letter grade of attendance and participation is based upon.
 Half of it comes from attendance/signature and half of it comes from quizzes completion (you need to score at least 3 MC right in the quizzes to get full participation points).
-If you occasionally have to miss a recitation because you have a sudden conflict that week at that day and hour, you can attend another recitation that week and you can take the quiz then.
-You must inform both your TA and the TA of the recitation you are attending about this so that your attendance can be properly accounted for.
-Switching often recitations is not allowed though.

-If you miss a recitation altogether, or you scored less than 3 MC right in a quiz, the quiz for that recitation will not be counted toward your letter grade as well.
+If you miss a recitation altogether, or you scored less than 3 MC right in a quiz, the quiz for that recitation will count as 0 toward your letter grade.
 If you attend a recitation, but you did not submit the quiz or you scored less than 3 MC right, and you did not miss more than 3 recitations than that is one of the recitations we will be dropping.
 Alternatively half of the credit (for attendance) will be given for that recitation and half of the credit (participation/missing the MC quiz) will not.